How to write a query letter: 13 essential steps.

 Briefly explain who your book is written for.

 Be specific; don’t say it’s for “everyone who drives a car” or “everyone who thinks that Wall Street is harming Main Street.”
-Identify your target audience precisely, showing the agent that you know who you’re writing for and have geared your book for them.
+Identify your target audience precisely, showing the agent that you know who you’re writing for and have geared your material for them.
 Demonstrate that you’ve thought this idea through carefully.

 For example, you might note that your book is designed for the X-million millennials who are living paycheck to paycheck or gig to gig, are still living with their parents after the age of 30, and are in fields where they have little or no chance of ever receiving health or retirement benefits.

 For a book on alternative treatments for arthritis, for example, you might say that your target audience consists of the X-million people with osteoarthritis who live with significant pain despite being treated with standard medications and surgery and are eager to learn about different approaches.